In wormhole space, there is no asset safety. Let that sink in for a little bit. Everything you stock in your hangar- all of those

 Everything is just space pixels in this game, and if you lose a few billion, it really doesn’t matter in the grand scheme of things.

 If that’s a lot of ISK for you, talk to some veterans and ask them about their income methods; you’ll get plenty of advice.
-After you’ve been playing for a year or two, you should easily be able to make 200m/hr.
-Supplement that with passive income and you’ll have more ISK than you could ever spend.
+After you’ve been playing for a year or two, you should easily be able to make 250m/hr with subcapital wormhole ratting.
+Supplement that with passive income and you’ll have more ISK than you could ever spend!

-Take this time to rebuild, because you’ll finally have a reason to krab up!
+Take that time to rebuild, because you’ll finally have a reason to krab up!